Click on any of the questions below for additional information.

 Are dogs allowed?

 Yes, Bruxie is pet-friendly!
-Guests are welcome to bring their dogs to the outside patios of our restaurants.
+Guests are welcome to bring their dogs to the outside patios of our restaurants, except for our Denver location, due to county requirements.
 If Guests require the assistance of a service animal, such as a guide dog, they are welcome inside the establishments.

 What’s the difference between a Brussels and Liege?